Quantization of a New Canonical, Covariant, and Symplectic Hamiltonian Density: Poly-Koopman-von Neumann mechanics as De Donder-Weyl theory

 The variation of the action with respect to a classical orbit $\phi = \phi_{\textrm{cl}} + \delta \phi$ and $\pi^\mu = \pi^\mu_{\textrm{cl}} + \delta \pi^\mu$ leads to

 Assuming that boundary terms vanish, the De Donder-Weyl equations are found to give

-where $\frac{\delta \pi^\mu}{\delta \pi^\nu} = \delta^\mu_\nu$ and $\delta^\mu_\mu = d$ for $d$-dimensional spacetime.
+where $\frac{\partial \pi^\mu}{\partial \pi^\nu} = \delta^\mu_\nu$ and $\delta^\mu_\mu = d$ for $d$-dimensional spacetime.

 The canonical Hamiltonian density allows for the derivation of field equations.
 Before discussing quantization, we demonstrate how derivations of classical equations of motion are simpler with the De Donder-Weyl Hamiltonian density in comparison to the canonical Hamiltonian density.
-The Hamilton-Jacobi theory for De Donder-Weyl mechanics for Klein-Gordon, Dirac, and gauge fields has been previously discussed \cite{vonRieth}.
-Kanatchikov has discussed a wide variety of field theories with De Donder-Weyl mechanics, including p-form electrodynamics, but a slight modification was made that leads to a complicated quantization procedure that latches onto the Dirac operator \cite{Kanatchikov:1996fx, Kanatchikov:1997pj, Kanatchikov:1997wp, Kanatchikov:1998yu, Kanatchikov:1998xz, Kanatchikov:1998vt, Kanatchikov:2001uf, Kanatchikov:2002yh, Kanatchikov:2012gr, Kanatchikov:2013xmu, Kanatchikov:2015hna, Kanatchikov:2017zfe, Kanatchikov:2018uoy}.
-Next, we provide simple and straightforward derivations of the Klein-Gordon, Dirac, Maxwell, and Yang-Mills fields using more standard notation familiar to quantum field theorists.
-Later, we will also show that DDW quantization can be realized after generalizing the KvN algebra.
+The Hamilton-Jacobi theory for De Donder-Weyl theory for Klein-Gordon, Dirac, and gauge fields has been previously discussed \cite{vonRieth}.
+Kanatchikov has discussed a wide variety of field theories with De Donder-Weyl theory, including p-form electrodynamics, Yang-Mills theory, and general relativity to name a few \cite{Kanatchikov:1996fx, Kanatchikov:1997pj, Kanatchikov:1997wp, Kanatchikov:1998yu, Kanatchikov:1998xz, Kanatchikov:1998vt, Kanatchikov:2001uf, Kanatchikov:2002yh, Kanatchikov:2012gr, Kanatchikov:2013xmu, Kanatchikov:2015hna, Kanatchikov:2017zfe, Kanatchikov:2018uoy}.
+Next, we provide simple and straightforward derivations of the Klein-Gordon, Yang-Mills, and linearized gravity fields using standard notation familiar to quantum field theorists.
+Later, we show that KvN quantization can be applied to DDW theory after generalizing the KvN algebra to poly-symplectic fields.